-The Van Matre Resource Center, a self-help library, contains a wide range of reading materials.
+The Van Matre Resource Center, a self-help library, contains a wide range of materials.
 Topics range from communication skills to parenting, career exploration to dealing with depression, anxiety, and abuse.
 Materials are available for checkout.

 Care Coordination supports students throughout their Missouri S&T experiences to achieve academic, personal, and professional goals.
 Care Coordination helps students address challenges by identifying immediate needs, providing appropriate resources, and collaborating to develop an action plan.
 Care Coordination empowers students to take action and advocate for themselves.

 Care Coordination services include:

 - Exploration and referrals related to mental or physical health concerns and significant life events